 If you are going to concentrate on the holy pilgrimage sites or use your stay in Jerusalem as a base for exploring the West Bank, you may want to look for a hostel in the Old City.
 If you are interested in the nightlife and the modern city center, you could do with a place there.
 And if you want to take side trips to other parts of Israel (e.g. Tel Aviv or the Dead Sea) consider finding a hostel close to the Central Bus station.

-Written by local enthusiast for Jerusalem hostels
+Written by Travel Expert Jerusalem

 Agne Drumelyte